Overnewton Castle in Keilor: Australia Has Castles Too!

 I think we were bang on the money, visiting when we did, which was early October.
 The spring blossoms were starting to disappear, but many other flowers were blooming, along with the ivy that adorned the castle.

-If I were to pick a time to go, I’d head there in the autumn months (March-May), as the leaves adorning the castle apparently turn red and that would surely be quite a sight to see.
+If I were to pick another time to visit Overnewton Castle, I’d head there in the autumn months (March-May).
+The leaves adorning the castle apparently turn red and that would surely be quite a sight to see.

-Overnewton Castle does hold regular events beyond weddings and high teas – everything from kids days, to films screenings.
+Overnewton Castle holds regular events beyond weddings and high teas – everything from “kids days”, to film screenings.

 Check out their events page for more details.

-Keilor is a bit of a pain to get to via public transport, so you’re best of driving.
+Keilor is a bit of a pain to get to via public transport and so it’s easiest to drive straight there.
 It takes around half an hour from the city, ten minutes less if you take the Citylink.

 There’s plenty of parking onsite.